Serotonin releasing agent: Antidepressant-like effects

 SSRIs like fluoxetine, as well as non-selective SRIs, are used and claimed to be clinically effective in the treatment of depression.
 SRAs produce far more robust of increases in serotonin levels than SRIs.
 On the basis of these findings, it has been proposed that SSRAs may be more effective antidepressants than SSRIs and may have a faster onset of action.
-Accordingly, SSRAs like MMAI and 4-MTA, as well as non-selective SRAs like fenfluramine, show antidepressant-like effects in animal tests, for instance in the chronic mild stress (CMS) test and the forced swim test (FST), and show greater magnitudes of effects than SSRIs ike sertraline.
+Accordingly, SSRAs like MMAI and 4-MTA, as well as non-selective SRAs like fenfluramine, show antidepressant-like effects in animal tests, for instance in the chronic mild stress (CMS) test and the forced swim test (FST), and show greater magnitudes of effects than SSRIs like sertraline.

 In addition to its antidepressant-like effects, MMAI has shown anxiolytic-like effects in animals.
 Relatedly, SRAs have been suggested for potential treatment of anxiety disorder, panic disorder, obsessive–compulsive disorder (OCD), and other conditions as well.

 Although SRAs might be more effective than SRIs for uses like depression treatment, SRAs may also have greater risks than SRIs, for instance higher risk of serotonin syndrome.
 Tachyphylaxis to their beneficial therapeutic effects might also occur.

 A few SRAs have in fact already been clinically studied and/or marketed as antidepressants in the past.
 These include αET, which was previously marketed in the United States under the brand name Monase; α-methyltryptamine (αMT), which was previously marketed in the Soviet Union under the brand name Indopan; fenfluramine, which has been clinically studied for depression but was never approved for this use; and PCA, which has been clinically studied for depression but was discontinued due to animal findings of serotonergic neurotoxicity.